GBCC Board & Staff

 Treasurer

 Peter Smith has been active in Boston choral circles since the 1980’s.
 His singing background ranges from college a capella to church choir section leader.
-He is a long-time member of the Back Bay Chorale, and served as Treasurer and board member from 2006 to 2016, helping guide the BBC through a decade of significant artistic and administrative growth.
-From 1989 to 2005, Peter worked in IT management at Bain & Company (the international strategy consulting firm); and then made a career shift to arts management.
-He serves as General Manager of the Back Bay Chorale, and Business Manager of both Emmanuel Music (professional chorus and orchestra in residence at Emmanuel Church, Boston) and the Boston Camerata (acclaimed professional early music ensemble).
+He is a long-time member of the Back Bay Chorale, serving as BBC’s treasurer and board member from 2006-2016, helping guide the organization through a decade of significant artistic and administrative growth.
+From 1989 to 2005, Peter worked in IT management at Bain & Company (the international strategy consulting firm) and then made a career shift to arts management.
+He serves as General Manager of the Back Bay Chorale and Business Manager of both Emmanuel Music (professional chorus and orchestra in residence at Emmanuel Church, Boston) and the Boston Camerata (acclaimed professional early music ensemble.

 Max Holman

-Max Holman is a Boston-based musician recognized for his “clear and expressive” conducting, “sensitive” collaborative instincts, and “clever” improvisations, arrangements, and continuo playing.
+Max Holman is a Boston-based musician recognized for his memorized, clear, and expressive conducting, sensitive collaborative instincts, and “clever” improvisations (Artsong Update).
 Equally comfortable in front of professional, community, and youth ensembles, his expertise as a vocal coach and choral clinician has transformed seasoned, aging, and changing voices alike.
-A passionate educator, Max infuses practical musicianship skills, musical literacy, and healthy technique into fun and engaging rehearsals through relevant and diverse programming.
-He is currently Executive & Artistic Director of the Boston Saengerfest Men’s Chorus, Middle & Upper School Choral Music and Spanish Teacher at Brimmer and May School, Director of the Five Cities Baroque Festival Youth Academy, and a Collaborative Pianist for the Boston Children’s Chorus.

-Max is in demand locally as a freelance conductor, collaborative pianist, harpsichordist, organist, and singer, recently specializing in filling in with less than 24-hours notice to conduct the Choir of St. Paul’s Church Harvard Square, performing as a soloist and chorister with Cambridge-based Musica Sacra, and accompanying the choirs of Boston Latin School in concert.
-Max received his Bachelor of Music in Music Education: Voice from Rutgers University and his Master of Music in Choral Conducting from the Yale School of Music and Yale Institute of Sacred Music, where he was awarded the Hugh Giles Prize and the Hugh Porter Scholarship.
+Max received his Bachelor of Music from Rutgers University and his Master of Music from the Yale School of Music and Yale Institute of Sacred Music.
 When he’s not making music, Max enjoys cooking, cycling, immersing himself in new cultures, forever improving his Spanish, attempting to learn how to dance, making people laugh, and playing fetch with his cat, Estrella.
+Learn more about Max here.

 Stephanie Riley

-Stephanie is an active member of the music education community, currently serving as State Treasurer and is the All State Conference Chair.
-In the past she has served as Chairperson for the Southeast District and Past President of The Cape Cod Music Educators’ Association, where she pioneered the All Cape Vocal Jazz Festival.
-Stephanie holds the position of Choral Editor for the Massachusetts Music Educators’ Journal after previously serving as Technology Editor.
-She regularly writes for both the MMEJ and Pan Pipes: a quarterly journal for Sigma Alpha Iota, Music Fraternity.
+Stephanie is an active member of the Music Education Community, currently serving as State Treasurer and is the All State Conference Chair.
+In the past she has served as Chairperson for the Southeast District, Past President of The Cape Cod Music Educators’ Association where she pioneered the All Cape Vocal Jazz Festival.
+Stephanie holds the position of Choral Editor for the Massachusetts Music Educators’ Journal after previously serving as Technology Editor and regularly writes for both the MMEJ and Pan Pipes: a quarterly journal for Sigma Alpha Iota, Music Fraternity.
 Stephanie regularly presents sessions on technology in the music classroom and grant writing at the local, state, and regional level.

 STAFF